 — areas that have no satellite data are marked with blue.

 You can receive detailed information about changes in the deforestation area for each land lot.

 The project is a joint cooperation between Quantum and SCGIS Ukraine, Society for Conservation GIS (SCGIS), which helps conservation organizations use geographic information systems (GIS) in the Kharkiv region.
-Conservationists have been trying to raise awareness of deforestation for a long time, however, the existing information available is usually inaccurate and even outdated, which prevents scientists and conservation organizations to react quickly to illegal cutting.
+Conservationists have been trying to raise awareness of deforestation for a long time.
+However, the existing information is usually inaccurate and even outdated, preventing scientists and conservation organizations from reacting quickly to illegal cutting.

 “Quantum is a socially conscious company, and we understand the importance of an acute environmental problem like deforestation, especially illegal logging.
 That is why we created this open-source platform”, states Ruben Melkonian, CTO at Quantum.
 “Quantum continues its collaboration with environmentalists and is working on an updated version of ClearCut that will allow increasing the accuracy of felling detection by 10-15%”

-We are open to the feedback and suggestions of how ClearCut can be improved.
+We are open to feedback and suggestions on how ClearCut can be improved.
 Please feel free to share your ideas via this form.